kshedden/randomization/README.md

 Some features of the randomization tool are:

-* Hosted using Google AppEngine, typical usage on a standard Google user account does not incur any charges
+* Runs on Google Cloud Platform/Google AppEngine, typical usage on a standard Google user account does not incur any charges

 * Cloud-based data storage in the Google Cloud Datastore, data are